saranambiar/Neural-Nexus-ImageClef-2025/ViT-based Autoencoder/README.md

 ├── README.md # Project documentation

-Use the following command to install the requirements pip install -r requirements.txt
+Use the following command to install the requirements:

+pip install -r requirements.txt